 LEVEL ONE A (Advanced) SW1A:

 Level 1A is to give students success with fundamental skills and learn to float without support.
-Learn basic self-help rescue skills.
+Students will learn basic self-help rescue skills.

-Students learn to coordinate front and back crawl and introduce elementary backstroke.
+Students learn to coordinate front and back crawl, and will be introduced to elementary backstroke.

 Students will start to focus more on their freestyle, backstroke and breaststroke techniques and start to swim lengths.

-Students develop confidence in stokes learned thus far and to improve other aquatic skills.
-Introduce breaststroke and wall turns.
+Students develop confidence in stokes learned thus far, to improve other aquatic skills and introduction to breaststroke and wall turns.

-Coordination and refinement of key strokes, Introduce the butterfly, open turns, surface dives.
-Increase swim distances.
+Students will coordinate and refine key strokes, learn the butterfly, open turns, surface dives and increase swim distances.